getpinga/tide/README.md

 1. Clone the repository, or download the latest version
 2. Extract and move the tide directory into `FOSSBilling directory`/themes
 3. Chmod 777 `FOSSBilling directory`/themes/tide/assets and `FOSSBilling directory`/themes/tide/config/settings_data.json
+4. Go to Admin panel -> Settings -> Themes and select tide as default

 ## How to upgrade